cowlet/cowlet.github.io/_posts/2014-01-12-understanding-data-science-classification-with-neural-networks-in-r.markdown

 ## Artificial Neural Networks (ANNs)

 An ANN can learn patterns in data by mimicking the [structure and learning process of neurons in the brain][ann-intro].
-They are widely used for all sorts of engineering problems, since it's been shown they can approximate any non-linear function, without the designer having to know beforehand what the function looks like.
+They are widely used for all sorts of engineering problems, since it's been shown they can approximate any non-linear function without the designer having to know beforehand what the function looks like.
 This is very handy, since it's rare that an engineering problem will turn out to be linear, quadratic, or some other simple shape.

 [ann-intro]:        http://en.wikipedia.org/wiki/Artificial_neural_network